 Instead of concrete risers, the stadium used metal risers so fans could stomp their feet and create the pounding noise known as “Rocky Mountain Thunder.”
-The problem was that rain on the metal risers created rust, which ran down the concrete walls and stained them, making the stadium look like it had a giant bathtub ring.
+However, rain on the metal risers created rust.
+This ran down the concrete walls and stained them, making the stadium look like it had a giant bathtub ring.

-A sample was sent out to ConcreteScience chemists in Kansas City.
+ConcreteScience chemists in Kansas City received a sample.
 They created four possible solutions, and one worked.
-Scrubbing the walls by hand was a mammoth project, but once the solution was vacuumed up and the walls were treated with a water repellant, it looked good as new, Hicks says.
+Scrubbing the walls by hand was a mammoth project.
+However, once the crew vacuumed up the solution and treated the walls with water repellant, it looked good as new.